raylutz/daffodil/README.md

 Meanwhile, you can convert from lod to Numpy in only 0.063 seconds, and then from Numpy directly to Pandas instantly, because under the hood, Pandas uses numpy arrays.
 The advantage of using Pydf for arrays with mixed types gets even more pronounced when strings are mixed with numerical data.
-Notice that when we add a string column for indexing the rows in Pandas, the size explodes by more than 10x, making it less efficient than Pydf.
+Notice that when we add a string column for indexing the rows in Pandas, the size explodes by more than 10x, making Pandas less space efficient than Pydf.

 These comparisons were run using 1000 x 1000 array with integers between 0 and 100.
 Note that by using Pydf, this decreases the memory space used by 1/3 over simple lod (list of dict) data structure.
 Pandas can be far more